asascience-open/ooi-ui-docs/Use-Cases/1.2-Science-UI/OOI_UI_Use_Case_016-Science_UI-3D_Scene_Management_For_Marine_Assets.md

 2. The operator opens the 3D scene management for that asset.
 3. The oeprator notices that the mooring is designed for a 200m water depth, but the deployed area is 500m.
 4. The operator files a Trouble Ticket to fix this issue.

+Accompanying the 3D scene, it would be good to have images of the real instruments installed in-situ.